 The Diver Gallery

-The Diver series explores male and female figures poised on cliffs, caught in moments of hesitation before leaping.
-This lifelong investigation began in 1979 on the Côte d’Azur, at the end of the Promenade des Anglais, where rocky cliffs allow divers to jump into the Mediterranean from heights of up to 10 meters.
+The Diver series explores male and female figures poised on the precipice, captured in the profound moments of hesitation before the leap.
+This lifelong investigation began in 1979 on the Côte d’Azur, at the terminus of the Promenade des Anglais, where the rocky coastline facilitates dives into the Mediterranean from heights of up to ten meters.

-The theme took on a new dimension when I moved to Sicily.
-The stark limestone cliffs of Siracusa and the vertical intensity of the Sicilian sun brought a renewed focus on light, shadow, and the metaphysical "moment of the brink."
-Working with models both in the studio and on location, I continue to explore this tension between the figure and the horizon.
+The series reached a new intensity following Stedman’s relocation to Sicily.
+The stark limestone cliffs of Siracusa and the verticality of the Mediterranean sun brought a renewed focus to the interplay of light and shadow, and the metaphysical "moment on the brink."
+Working with models both in the studio and on location, the artist continues to interrogate the tension between the human figure and the vastness of the horizon.

-Several of these works have been collected by art lovers worldwide.
-Currently, a featured diver painting is available on RiseArt; you can view it here.
+Stedman’s Diver works are held in private collections worldwide.
+Currently, a featured diver painting is available through RiseArt; it can be viewed here.